-I’ve been pretty environmentally conscious since my teens – I was getting books out of the library on climate change for causal reading back when it was still called the greenhouse effect.
+I’ve been pretty environmentally conscious since my teens – I was getting books out of the library on climate change for casual reading back when it was still called the greenhouse effect.

-In the last few years I have become so overwhelmed by the scale of the problem and frustrated by greenwashing and green consumerism that I’ve almost given up trying.
+In the last few years I became so overwhelmed by the scale of the problem and frustrated by greenwashing and green consumerism that I’ve almost given up trying.

 These days I’d describe myself as a “supermarket environmentalist”.
 This description is a total contradiction in some ways, but sums up my desire to make the best everyday choices I can easily accommodate in a mainstream lifestyle.